giangtran230300/Software-Testing-2020-USTH/Trần Thị Hương Giang/HW chapter 5+6/Ex6.2-5.md

 |  2 |  2 |     x     |
 |  2 |  2 |     /     |

 c) How many tests are needed to satisfy the All Combinations criterion?
-(Do not list allthe tests!)
+(Do not list all the tests!)

 3*3*4 = 36 tests